Client: A joint venture between an IT entrepreneur with International restaurant holdings and former Jamie’s Italian chef.

-Process: The restaurant benefited from a large frontage and due to an ongoing redevelopments of both mainline stations and to the former stables and other surrounding areas we knew that King’s Cross was an area becoming increasingly popular and was on the requirement list of many of our clients.
+Process: The restaurant benefited from a large frontage and due to an ongoing redevelopment of both mainline stations and to the former stables and other surrounding areas we knew that King’s Cross as an area was becoming increasingly popular and was on the requirement list of many of our clients.
 The great presence and large floor areas convinced us that this site would be suitable for an existing operator looking to enter the King’s Cross restaurant market.

 Result: Through a vast restaurant operator contacts which covers the whole of central London we identified Flat Iron Steak who have four restaurants currently based in Soho, Covent Garden and Shoreditch.

 "Fast and efficient, thanks Dean" - John Todd